-Hofstra University is named for William S. Hofstra, a lumber magnate of Dutch heritage whose family estate became our campus.
-Our arboretum harbors rare varieties of trees and flowers from the Netherlands, including a white Darwin hybrid tulip named Hofstra University.
+As icon and idea, the windmill reflects our journal’s home and heritage.
+Windmills are characteristic of the Dutch landscape; Hofstra University is named for William S. Hofstra, a lumber magnate of Dutch heritage whose family estate became our campus.
 Long Island is also home to the largest concentrated number of surviving windmills in America.
-As icon and idea, the windmill reflects our journal’s home and heritage.

 For more than a millennium, humans have relied on the mill: to pump water from the land, to crush grains for food, to saw wood for building homes.
 The windmill captures the energy of air — invisible, ineffable, enigmatic — and harnesses its power, utilizing raw materials from the earth to create something more than was there before.
 A workshop is both a place to discuss creative work and a place where manual work is done.
 In this way, our creative work in Windmill becomes utilitarian and vital, force over distance.